Subscribe to updates

 Open Council Network is an independent organisation.
 We report on Cardiff and are not the council.
 About us

-The Children and Young People Scrutiny Committee of Cardiff Council was scheduled to discuss the proposed School Admissions Policy for 2027/28 and the Child-Friendly City Programme's re-accreditation.
-The committee was also set to review its work programme and consider a new Task & Finish activity focused on young people not in education, employment, or training (NEETs).
+The Children and Young People Scrutiny Committee met on 10 March 2026 to discuss the School Admissions Policy for 2027/28 and the Child-Friendly City re-accreditation.
+The committee also reviewed its work programme and considered a proposal for a new task and finish activity on young people not in education, employment, or training (NEETs).

 School Admissions Policy 2027/28

-The committee was to receive an update on Cardiff's progress towards re-accreditation as a UNICEF Child Friendly City.
-This re-accreditation process requires the Council to demonstrate sustained progress, impact, and long-term commitment to children's rights.
-The committee was to consider reports detailing Cardiff's Story of Change,
+The committee received an update on Cardiff's progress towards re-accreditation as a UNICEF Child-Friendly City.
+Lee Patterson, Child-Friendly City Programme Coordinator, presented the findings, highlighting the extensive work undertaken to demonstrate sustained progress and commitment to children's rights.

 CYPSC Work Programme and Task & Finish Activities